Robert Thornton (darts player)

-Robert "Bob" Thornton (born 17 July 1967) is a Scottish professional darts player, who is the current two-time World Seniors champion.
+Robert Thornton (born 17 July 1967) is a Scottish professional darts player who formerly competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.
+In the BDO he won the 2007 Winmau World Masters and 2008 Dutch Open.
+He switched to the PDC in 2008 and won 2 PDC major titles; the UK Open in 2012, and World Grand Prix in 2015.
+Additionally, Thornton won 11 titles on the PDC Pro Tour.

-Thornton is a three-time major winner between the BDO and PDC, having won the World Masters in 2007, UK Open in 2012, and World Grand Prix in 2015.
-He is also a former finalist at the Players Championship Finals in 2009 and Grand Slam of Darts in 2013.
-In addition, Thornton has reached three World Championship quarter-finals across both organisations and was a participant in the Premier League in 2013, 2014 and 2016.
+After losing his PDC Tour Card, Thornton won the World Seniors Darts (WSD) World Championship twice.
+He also won the 2022 World Seniors Matchplay.

 BDO career

 Thornton returned to playing darts in 2002, having given up the game for two decades to raise his children.
 He qualified for the BDO World Championship for the first time in 2005.
 He beat Martin Atkins and Tony West before losing to Darryl Fitton in the quarter-finals.
 He then failed to qualify for the 2006 and 2007 events.

 Thornton's first professional title came in the Central Scotland Open in April 2007, beating Mike Veitch in the final.
 He also won the Scottish Masters by defeating Ross Montgomery.
 He failed to make it through the qualifying event for the 2008 World Championship, but did make it to the televised stages of the 2007 Winmau World Masters in the same weekend.
 Thornton then beat Co Stompé, BDO world champion Martin Adams, and Atkins to reach the final.
 He managed to avenge his defeat by Fitton at the 2005 Lakeside World Championship to claim his first major title by 7 sets to 5 and win the £25,000 first prize and also a place in the 2008 World Championship.

 His appearance at the World Championship was only his second visit to Lakeside and he matched his previous appearance by reaching the quarter-finals.
 Having beaten John Walton and Tony O'Shea, he lost to defending champion Adams.
 Thornton's good form continued into 2008 when he won the Dutch Open in February and reached the last eight of the Scottish Open a week later to achieve a career high of third in the WDF world rankings and was top of the BDO rankings.